geekyarjun/geekyarjun/README.md

 - 👋 Hi, I’m @geekyarjun
 - 👀 I’m interested in learning Javascript and front-end technologies.
-I worked on MERN Stack.
+I am working on MERN Stack.
-- 🌱 I’m currently learning Web Accessibility
+- 🌱 I’m currently learning Web Accessibility and M.F
 - 📫 You can reach me at geekyarjunshrivastava@gmail.com

 <!---